The Singulaughity is Near(ish)

 A new Turing Test

-Well, the premise is as follows…’jokes’ create an effect in mind that is experienced in a similar manner by anyone who ‘gets it’.
+The premise is as follows…’jokes’ create an effect in mind that is experienced in a similar manner by anyone who ‘gets it’.
 This experience can be described using language for now, and in time will be viewable using telepathic machines in the near future.
 When a machine intelligence itself can experience the same as a human, and it is verifiable through such machines we will begin to believe a machine has consciousness.

 But would you believe a machine is self-aware unless it proved it to you directly?